the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 ## Loading ...

-Now let's get back to the application.
-You might want to show a loading indicator when you submit a search request to the Hacker News API.
-The request is asynchronous and you should show your user some feedback that something is about to happen.
+Now we get back to the application, where we'll show a loading indicator when a search request submits to the Hacker News API.
+The request is asynchronous, so you should show your user feedback that something is happening.
 Let's define a reusable Loading component in your *src/App.js* file.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~